 Imagine yourself meditating half way down a long hallway in a house, from the front door to the back door.
 The thoughts come in the front door, you note them and accept them (for they are you) … then you lightly move on, without engaging in the thought itself, (it will go, once you don’t validate it) the thought then moves on down the hallway and out the back door, it may come back, each time it does follow the same process, it will lose its urgency – its .. “you need to engage with me.”

 The thought may be about the past (depression, regret or shame perhaps) or about the future, such as anxiety or fear about a forthcoming event, or perhaps the fear of loss.
 We cannot invest or follow the thought (no matter how important or urgent it seems), for the moment we do, we drop out of meditation, because we are no longer present, so we can no longer be mindful.

 Once we regularly meditate, we develop mindfulness, in part it allows us to understand what we can change, and what we can’t – to detach from things we cannot control, for instance, other people’s action (or any influence outside of us) that effects us.
-I find now, that mindfulness itself is not difficult, but what is difficult is to remember to be mindful in our day to day lives.
+I find now, that mindfulness itself is not difficult, but what can be difficult is to remember to be mindful in our day to day lives.

 Note; Mediation is not something to be achieved, it is something we have to be the person to properly meditate – it can be a slow process of becoming, but take heart, even sitting on a mat for 30 seconds with a clear mind, is worth celebrating, remember little steps forward – often.
 Each day if you truly wish it, it will get better it – but it does takes time – remember nothing worth having is a easy fix.